sbansal6/alpaca-mcp-server/README.md

 ## API Key Configuration for Live Trading

-This MCP server connects to Alpaca’s **paper trading API** by default for safe testing.
+This MCP server connects to Alpaca's **paper trading API** by default for safe testing.
 To enable **live trading with real funds**, update the following configuration files:

 ### 🔐 Set Your API Credentials in Two Places: